 A shower is made of several components, including the pan, walls, plumbing, accessories, and what you use to hold the water back from the rest of the room.
 Shower walls or liners come in many material types.
 Get a water-resistant material.

-Shower surrounds are created in one of two ways.
-You can purchase a prefab stall, which includes the walls, pan, soap dishes, grab bars, and drillings for the shower valve and head.
+These surrounds are created in one of two ways.
+You can purchase a prefab stall, which includes the walls, pan, soap dishes, grab bars, and drillings for the valve and head.
 These are the fastest, easiest, and least expensive ways to create a shower.

 Prefab stalls come in many sizes, from 36-inch square to up to 60-inches long and 48-inches wide.
 They are priced by the unit, and costs vary based on the size and features: